 The gearbox was checked and they switched oil and the original engine was for the second time split in pieces to make sure that everything was going to be good as new.

 The crankshaft was sent to a firm in Gothenburg – Sweden to grind it and hardened it so it would be better than when it was new.
 Everything costed approx. 10000 Euro to do this so I could sell it with a good conscience that the new owner would not have any problems with the car for many years.

 We have bought colour from Ferromil with the right mix and RAL coded grey that was used in 1942.
-It costed a total of with a pro that made the job 2500 Euro with the grinding and all the job with the primer and painting and the job was done in 2016.
+It costed a total of 3000 Euro with a proffesional that made the job, with the grinding and all the job with the primer and painting and the job was done in 2016.

-All the bids and questions will be sent to firstname.lastname@example.org
+All the bids and if you have any questions just send it to this email: firstname.lastname@example.org